VibeHarboe/Functions-for-Manipulating-Data-in-PostgreSQL/README.md

-# Functions-for-Manipulating-Data-in-PostgreSQL
-A practical walkthrough of PostgreSQL’s most powerful built-in functions for transforming and formatting data.
-This project demonstrates how to use scalar, string, numeric, and date/time functions to clean, enrich, and prepare data for analysis.

 # Functions for Manipulating Data in PostgreSQL

 A hands-on SQL project exploring PostgreSQL’s built-in functions for transforming, formatting, and cleaning data.
 Based on the DataCamp course *Functions for Manipulating Data in PostgreSQL*, this repository showcases practical use of text, numeric, date/time, and type conversion functions — all optimized for real-world business needs.